captured Landscapes - Human Portraits

 Photographs for physical exhibition

-jazz and latin-jazz inspired by the photographs
+A full-evening jazz (New York) / latin-jazz (Cuba) performance - music inspired by the project photographs

 Bio - Ildi Tillmann